ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 Pure fascism has come to America, and it wants to be televised.

 *brief bullet poit, legal argument style perspective outlining the Biden / Harris' admin, perhaps at an appointee's level, likely fascination with crucifying me for political purposes and their motivations listed and summarized then explained a bit more below*

+*lightly describe game project, you spoke on it already but make sure the website is known and there were 20-30 names of "soial media leftists" on it that the DNC likely thought I was leading as opposed to introducing myself to*

 *bring up then Netflix CEO Reed Hasting's relatinship with the centrist Dems, including a connection to Obama via a podcast you were vaguely aware existed given his famous partner*